irinatu17/Art-of-Tea/README.md

 - to make payments for the products/services by card in a safe and secure way
 - to receive an email confirmation after checkout to make sure that payment was successfull
 - to be able to read the company's private policy and delivery information
+- to view events that happen in the tea club this week so that I can come and join any event
 - to easily access social media links
 - to see the location of the company as well as its contact details
 - to be able easily contact the owner/manager of the company if I have an additional query